Restaurant-Style Perfect Herb Roasted Chicken Thighs, crispy on the outside, juicy on the inside, and devilishly delicious!

 Set a 12-14 inch cast iron skillet on the stovetop over medium-high heat.
 Add the olive oil.

 Pat the skin of the chicken thighs dry with paper towels.
-To get the best color and texture, the skillet needs to be very dry and the pan needs to be very hot.
+To get the best color and texture, the skin needs to be very dry and the pan needs to be very hot.

 Sprinkle the chicken thighs with garlic powder, salt, and ground black pepper.
 Place the thighs in the skillet, skin side down.
 Sear until the skin in golden-brown.